RyanCCollins/deep-learning-nd/README.md

+# Honor System
+I am leaving this open source on the honor system.
+Please do not plagarize my code!
+You will only learn by investing the time to work through the problems yourself!  #endrant

 # Deep Learning
 This is a repository meant to document my education of Deep Learning.
 It includes the 5 projects from the Udacity Deep Learning curriculum.
 It demonstrates the ability to train deep neural networks to solve a variety of AI related problems.